 - Age: A person’s likelihood of being involved in a car crash varies in relation to their age.
 For this reason, people who are in an age bracket that are more likely to be involved in a motoring accident, can sometimes be subjected to paying a higher cost than others.

 Our experts have written a number of guides on buying car insurance.
-Our most popular guide, Car Insurance in New Zealand, is worth a read if this is your first time buying car insurance and need a quick overview of the different types of car insurance, what an excess is, and what you should do if you have an accident.
+Our most popular guide on buying cheap car insurance in New Zealand, is worth a read if this is your first time buying car insurance and need a quick overview of the different types of car insurance, what an excess is, and what you should do if you have an accident.

 For people new to car insurance, or even those that have had car insurance previously, it can be a bit tough knowing how to compare policies.
 Price isn’t the only thing you should take into account.
 You also need to look at the level of cover you are getting, and which company has the optional extras that you want.
-If this sounds like you, are Comparing Car Insurance article is a great place to start.
+If this sounds like you, our cheap car insurance article also has a section on how to compare car insurance.